Alamantus/robbie.antenesse.net/now.md

 of things changing (but no promises).
 It contains assorted personal projects and accomplishments as well as more professional ones.

-This page was last updated on March 5, 2024.
+This page was last updated on June 3, 2024.

 Aside from his ongoing responsibilities of full-time work at [Touchstone IQ](https://touchstoneiq.com) and taking care of his 3 dogs, Robbie has several projects from several interests going.